23andMe's State-of-the-Art Geographic Ancestry Analysis

 As a last step we summarize the results for display.
 The way we do this is to apply a threshold to the probability plot, like so:

 Here, we're showing a 70 percent confidence threshold.
 We'll run across the chromosome from left to right, and ask whether any population has confidence exceeding that threshold.
 You can see that with the exception of the blue European stretch, we exceed this threshold over the majority of the chromosome.
 These regions will contribute in proportion to their size to the overall ancestry percentages: For example, consider the green Native American segment near the right end, and that it works out to be 0.26 percent of the entire genome.
 Even though we have some probability that the segment comes from other regions, the Native American proportion exceeds the current 70 percent threshold, and so we'll add 0.26 percent Native American to the overall ancestry percentages.

 In the case of the European segment, no single population exceeds our 70 percent threshold, so we won't report that DNA as coming from any of those populations.
 In this case, we refer to our hierarchy of reference populations.
 For example, we have a "Northern European" group that contains three reference populations: Britain & Ireland, Scandinavia, and France & Germany.
 We'll add up the contributions of each of these subgroups, and see if the total "Northern European" contribution exceeds the 70 percent threshold.
-If it did, then we'd report the region as "Nonspecific Northern European".
+If it did, then we'd report the region as "Broadly Northern European".

 In this particular case, the Northern European reference populations do not exceed 70 percent.
 So we go up another step, and see if the contributions of all the European populations exceed 70 percent.
-They do, and so we would report this region as "Nonspecific European."
+They do, and so we would report this region as "Broadly European."

 You can see the entire hierarchy in the Ancestry Composition table by clicking "Show all populations."

 In regions where we go all the way to the top of our hierarchy, but no group of populations exceeds the threshold in place, we'll report "Unassigned."